 1. Convenience & Accessibility

-• No need to travel to a clinic—appointments are available anywhere.
+• No need to travel to a clinic — consultations are available from anywhere with a phone or internet connection.

-• Faster than traditional dermatology appointments, which can have long wait times.
+• Faster access than traditional dermatology pathways, which can involve lengthy wait times.

 3. Expert Skin Assessments Without Leaving Home